userexperior-technologies/integration-guide/docs/flutter.md

    This API resumes the recording if it is paused.

-### 5. Sleep Mode
+### 6. Sleep Mode

-   UserExperior SDK can be configured to go into sleep mode when the user has the app opened in the device, however not actively using it for a certain duration. e.g. map-based navigation apps, video player apps, etc.
+   UserExperior SDK can be configured to go into sleep mode when the user has the app opened in the device, however not actively using it for a certain duration. e.g. map-basedthe  navigation apps, video player apps, etc.

    If UserExperior SDK is in sleep mode, any user interaction with the app awakes the SDK and the recording resumes.